agliznetsov/swagger-tools/README.md

 ### Targets

 - Model classes, jackson annotated
-- Java client SDK, based on the Spring RestTemplate
+- Java client SDK, can be used for unit testing or to create java client applications
-- Server API bindings, MVC annotated. **Not working yet!** because of the Spring issue (https://jira.spring.io/browse/SPR-11055)
+- Server API interfaces with HTTP mapping annotations

 ### Run from command line